fairDataSociety/fairdrive-desktop-app/docs/index.md

 - Yes.
 Just go to `File => Account Details` from where you created the lite account.
 Copy the mnemonic.
 Then go to `File => Import Account`, where you what to import the account.

-> **_IMPORTANT:_**  FDA is still under heave development and does not support parallel usage.
+> **_IMPORTANT:_**  FDA is still under heavy development and does not support parallel usage.
 We recommend not to use same account from multiple installations.
-Do so might corrupt your data.
+Doing so might corrupt your data.

 [Bugs and issues](https://github.com/fairDataSociety/fairdrive-desktop-app/issues/issues)